JJCoding01/FEmethods/README.md

 [![Coverage Status](https://coveralls.io/repos/github/josephjcontreras/FEMethods/badge.svg?branch=master)](https://coveralls.io/github/josephjcontreras/FEMethods?branch=master)

 ## Introduction
-_FEMethods_ is a python module that uses Finite Element Methods to determine the reactions, and plot the shear, moment, and deflection along the length of a beam.
+_FEmethods_ is a python module that uses Finite Element Methods to determine the reactions, and plot the shear, moment, and deflection along the length of a beam.

 Using Finite elements has the advantage over using exact solutions because it